NeuroTechX/ntx_slack_archive/_announcements_.md

  >great! have you all registered already?
 You can also create multiple teams by combining those that will be physically present as well as the remote ones.
 Maybe a NeuroTechX team could be put together.
 What do you think yannick?

+9/27/2017 11:04 PM

+ **dano** :

+ >I might be able to pitch in on a couple issues, AJ.
+Wanted to attend, but unfortunately Mozfest took precedent :wink: